Thursday of Week 18 of Ordinary Time – Gospel

 The focus now shifts immediately to Simon.
 He is praised for his insight but Jesus makes clear that it comes from divine inspiration and is not a mere deduction.
 A ‘mystery’, in the Scripture sense, is being uncovered.

 And now comes the great promise.
-Simon from now on is to be called ‘Peter’, a play on the word for ‘rock’ (kepha in Aramaic, petra/petros in Greek), for he will become the rock on which the “church” will be built, a rock which will stand firm against all attacks on it.
-A promise which must have sounded very daring at the time it was written but which 2,000 years have again and again vindicated.
-‘Peter’ in either its Aramaic or Hebrew was not a previously known personal name.
+Simon from now on is to be called “Peter”, a play on the word for ‘rock’ (kepha in Aramaic, petra/petros in Greek), for he will become the rock on which the “church” will be built – a rock which will stand firm against all attacks on it.
+This promise must have sounded very daring at the time it was written, but throughout more than 2,000 years it has again and again been vindicated.
+‘Peter’, in either its Aramaic or Hebrew form, was not a previously known personal name.

-And Simon is given power and authority, the “keys of the Kingdom”, all that he will need to make the Kingdom a reality.
+And Peter is given power and authority, the “keys of the kingdom of heaven”, all that he will need to make the Kingdom a reality.
 His authority and that of the ‘church’ is the authority of Jesus himself.
 Whatever Peter and the church formally decide is immediately ratified by God; they are his appointed agents.

 Lastly, they are strictly ordered not to tell anyone else that Jesus is the Messiah.
-The people are not ready to hear it; they have their own expectations which are very different from the Messiah that Jesus is going to be.
-The disciples themselves have a totally wrong idea as becomes immediately clear in what follows.
+The people are not ready to hear it.
+The people have their own expectations, which are very different from the Messiah that Jesus is going to be.
+The disciples themselves have a totally wrong idea, as becomes immediately clear in what follows.

 After the euphoria of knowing their Master was the Messiah, all their dreams and hopes are shattered by these terrible revelations.
 It is hard for us to imagine the impact these words must have had.
-Peter, who had just covered himself in glory and been appointed leader, almost patronisingly takes Jesus aside, “God forbid that any such thing ever happen to you!”
+Peter, who had just covered himself in glory and been appointed leader, almost patronisingly takes Jesus aside, saying:

 Peter is seen as doing the very work of the devil in trying to divert Jesus from the way he was called to go, the way in which God’s love would be revealed to us, the way in which we would be liberated for the life of the Kingdom.

-We too can ask ourselves to what extent we accept Jesus the rejected, suffering, dying and rising Messiah.
+We too should ask ourselves to what extent we accept Jesus the rejected, suffering, dying and rising Messiah.

 Printed from LivingSpace - part of Sacred Space